wezong/LegaLabTutorial/lab-instructions/1_introduction.md

 To help you get started, several **template analysis and plotting scripts** are provided on BioHPC.
 These scripts will guide you through the basics of analysis.
 Keep in mind:

 - Learning programming doesn't come from running code that works; it comes from fixing code that doesn’t.
-- Debugging your own code is essential for improving your skills.
+- Debugging your code is essential for improving your skills.

 ---